kalai-transpiler/kalai/docs/Syntax.md

 ### Types

 * Need type info on variables due to statically typed languages as target languages
+* Functions that return sizes are limited to integer sizes despite target languages supporting abstract concepts of size.
+Specifically, integer size = a Java integer = 32-bit signed.
+All Java integers return integer sizes of collections, strings, etc. A language like Rust uses `usize` for a platform dependent size, which must be cast to `i32`, `u32`, `i64`, `u64`, etc. to match the type specified by the user's input code.

 ### Switch / Match